cambiotraining/awd-pathogen-bioinformatics/materials/03-typing/01-pathogenwatch.md

 ![](images/pathogenwatch_upload6.png){#fig-pathogenwatch6}

 _Pathogenwatch_ performs the following major analyses useful for genomic surveillance: sequence typing (ST), antimicrobial resistance (AMR) analysis, phylogenetics, as well as reporting general statistics about your samples (such as genome completeness, which we also assessed with _checkM2_).
-We will detail several of these analysis in the coming chapters, but here is a brief description of each column:
+We will detail several of these analyses in the coming chapters, but here is a brief description of each column:

 - **Name** - the names of the uploaded samples.
 - **Organism** - the species that was detected for our samples, in this case _Vibrio cholerae_.